adamshatzkamer/open-rally-computer/README.md

 # Open Rally Computer

 An open source tripmaster for navigation rallies
 This branch describes the build and contains software to deploy Matto's work on Adafruit feather boards and accessories.
-Please check out the other branches in this fork for details on using an  ([alternate display](https://github.com/adamshatzkamer/open-rally-computer/tree/ili9341-display)) as well as an all in one hardware solution, an ([M5 Stack](https://github.com/adamshatzkamer/open-rally-computer/tree/universal-m5stack-rally-computer)).
+Please check out the other branches in this fork for details on using an  [alternate display](https://github.com/adamshatzkamer/open-rally-computer/tree/ili9341-display) as well as an all in one hardware solution, an [M5 Stack](https://github.com/adamshatzkamer/open-rally-computer/tree/universal-m5stack-rally-computer).

 ![Open Rally Computer](img/orc.png?raw=true "Open Rally Computer")